American Made Audio Equipment

 Well reviewed and regarded electronics.
 Unfortunately, I have no personal experience with them other than quick listens at audio shows, and the prices aren’t exactly “entry-level”, but well worth checking out.

-Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers.
-From the Soundstage Magazine Factory Tour in Sacramento, California:
+Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers in Sacramento, CA. From the Soundstage Magazine Factory Tour in Sacramento, California:

 “What was most impressive about the production was seeing the quality of workmanship and the attention to detail.
 Coda Technologies is certainly not a large company, but they’re able to build audio components that are truly world-class in terms of technology, build quality, and performance.”